Mrutunjay50/DOCS/architecture_diagrams.md

 ## 5. AWS deployment topology

 Compute runs on **EC2** (Auto Scaling Groups, one per service role).
-All instances sit in one VPC; the ALB fronts the web and API instances, and the workers + Django consume jobs from RabbitMQ.
+All instances sit in one VPC; the ALB fronts the API, and the workers + Django consume jobs from RabbitMQ.

 ```mermaid
 flowchart TB